I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi--dxgk-vidpntargetmodeset-interface.md

 </dl>

 ## -remarks
-<p>The display miniport driver calls the <a href="..\d3dkmddi\nc-d3dkmddi-dxgkddi-vidpn-acquiretargetmodeset.md">pfnAcquireTargetModeSet</a> function of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff570556">VidPn interface</a> to obtain a handle to a VidPN target mode set object and a pointer to a DXGK_VIDPNTARGETMODESET_INTERFACE structure.
+<p>The display miniport driver calls the <a href="..\d3dkmddi\nc-d3dkmddi-dxgkddi-vidpn-acquiretargetmodeset.md">pfnAcquireTargetModeSet</a> function of the <a href="display.vidpn_interface">VidPn interface</a> to obtain a handle to a VidPN target mode set object and a pointer to a DXGK_VIDPNTARGETMODESET_INTERFACE structure.
 The structure contains pointers to functions that the display miniport driver can call to inspect and alter the VidPN target mode set object.</p>

 ## -requirements
 <table>